Michigan Republicans sue to block redistricting commission

 Those excluded from serving on the panel include people who currently are or have in the previous six years been elected partisan officials or candidates, their paid consultants or employees, legislative workers, lobbyists and their employees, or political appointees not subject to civil service classification.
 Also barred are those individuals' parents, children and spouses.

-"In excluding certain categories of citizens from eligibility based on their exercise of core First Amendment rights, including freedom of speech, right of association, and right to petition the government, the State has unconstitutionally conditioned eligibility for a value benefit on their willingness to limit their First Amendment right to petition government," says the suit, which was brought by 15 Republicans including state Sen. Tom Barrett and various party officials.
+"In excluding certain categories of citizens from eligibility based on their exercise of core First Amendment rights, including freedom of speech, right of association, and right to petition the government, the State has unconstitutionally conditioned eligibility for a value benefit on their willingness to limit their First Amendment right to petition government," says the suit, which was brought by 15 Republicans including state Sen. Tom Barrett and various party officials with financial support from the National Republican Redistricting Trust.
 They say there is no "compelling explanation" as to how limiting participation would result in a more impartial panel.

 They want a judge to declare the law unconstitutional and prevent Democratic Secretary of State Jocelyn Benson from selecting commissioners, which are to be chosen randomly by September 2020 following a multi-step process.